 PHP_FPM—FastCGI Process Manager (FPM) uses pool management to optimize performance.
 Every pool acts as a standalone PHP instance, enabling you to create an independent configuration per pool, which provides granular control and greater flexibility.
 This is the fastest-performing method to run PHP.

 PHP-CLI monitoring enables deep monitoring for your PHP-CLI applications.
-This provides you with database visibility, threading support, outgoing calls monitoring, and more.
-Thanks to this, you are able to:
+This provides you with database visibility, threading support, outgoing calls monitoring, and more, so you can:

 - Analyze the performance of your PHP-CLI application